deepset-ai/haystack/docs/_src/api/api/primitives.md

 def load_excel(cls, load_file: Union[str, Path], **read_excel_kwargs)
 ```

 Loads the evaluation result from disk.
-Expects a excel file with one sheet per node.
-See save_excel() for further information.
+Expects an Excel file with one sheet per node.
+See `save_excel()` for further information.

 **Arguments**:

-- `load_file`: Path to the excel file.
+- `load_file`: Path to the Excel file.
-- `read_excel_kwargs`: kwargs to be passed to pd.read_excel().
-See https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_excel.html.
+- `read_excel_kwargs`: The kwargs you want to pass to pd.read_excel().
+For more information, see [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_excel.html).